 - A. Perform the following procedures, verbally discuss the results with management, and report "We performed the procedure and discussed the results with management." - i.
-Obtain and inspect the entity's most recent documentation that it has backed up its critical data (if there is no written documentation, then inquire of personnel responsible for backing up critical data) and observe evidence that such backup (a) occurred within the past week, (b) was not stored on the government's local server or network, and (c) was encrypted. - This procedure is not applicable to the Entity during the fiscal period January 1, 2022 through December 31, 2022.
-The Entity outsourced all information technology functions to Iberia Parish Government Given the IPG submits its own statewide agree-upon procedures report covering these procedures, the procedures under this heading were not performed. - ii.
-Obtain and inspect the entity's most recent documentation that it has tested/verified that its backups can be restored (if there is no written documentation, then inquire of personnel responsible for testing verifying backup restoration) and observe evidence that the test/verification was successfully performed within the past 3 months. - This procedure is not applicable to the Entity during the fiscal period January 1, 2022 through December 31, 2022.
-The Entity outsourced all information technology functions to Iberia Parish Government.
-Given the IPG submits its own statewide agree-upon procedures report covering these procedures, the procedures under this heading were not performed. - iii.
+Obtain and inspect the entity's most recent documentation that it has backed up its critical data (if there is no written documentation, then inquire of personnel responsible for backing up critical data) and observe evidence that such backup (a) occurred within the past week, (b) was not stored on the government's local server or network, and (c) was encrypted.

+The Authority pays a monthly fee to a related entity for use of systems/software and employees; therefore, this procedure is not applicable and was not performed.

+ii.
+Obtain and inspect the entity's most recent documentation that it has tested/verified that its backups can be restored (if there is no written documentation, then inquire of personnel responsible for testing/verifying backup restoration) and observe evidence that the test/verification was successfully performed within the past 3 months.

+The Authority pays a monthly fee to a related entity for use of systems/software and employees; therefore, this procedure is not applicable and was not performed.

+iii.
 Obtain a listing of the entity's computers currently in use and their related locations, and management's representation that the listing is complete.
-Randomly select 5 computers and observe while management demonstrates that the selected computers have current and active antivirus software and that the operating system and accounting system software in use are currently supported by the vendor. - We performed the procedure and discussed the results with management.
+Randomly select 5 computers and observe while management demonstrates that the selected computers have current and active antivirus software and that the operating system and accounting system software in use are currently supported by the vendor.

+The Authority pays a monthly fee to a related entity for use of systems/software and employees; therefore, this procedure is not applicable and was not performed.